YugabyteDB-Samples/yugabyte-graphql-apps/resilient_graphql_apps.md

 This section outlines the impact of losing a YugabyteDB pod (belonging to the YB-TServer service) while the GraphQL application is running, performing 100K subscriptions.

-- Read throughput and latency Before killing a pod
+- Read throughput and latency before killing a pod

 ![read_throughput](./images/read_throughput.png)
 ![latency](./images/ybops_latency.png)